 The Americas Beverage segment manufactures aluminum beverage cans and ends, steel crowns, glass bottles and aluminum closures and supplies a variety of customers from its operations in the U.S., Brazil, Canada, Colombia and Mexico.
 The U.S. and Canadian beverage can markets are mature markets which have experienced recent increased volumes.
 To meet volume requirements in the U.S. and Canadian beverage can markets, the Company has begun construction of a third high-speed line at its Nichols, NY facility which is expected to begin production during the second quarter of 2020.
-Additionally, the conversion of an existing two-piece steel food can production line at the Weston, Ontario plant, to produce aluminum beverage cans, is expected to be completed in the first quarter of 2020.
+Additionally, the installation of a new beverage can line at the Weston, Ontario plant is expected to be completed in the first quarter of 2020.

 In Brazil and Mexico, the Company's sales unit volumes have increased in recent years primarily due to market growth driven by increased per capita incomes and consumption, combined with an increased preference for cans over other forms of beverage packaging.
 In January 2018, the Company commenced operations at a new glass bottle facility in Chihuahua, Mexico, to serve the expanding beer market in the northern part of the country.
-Additionally, during the fourth quarter of 2019, the Company expects to begin operations at a new one-line beverage can plant in Rio Verde, Brazil.
+Additionally, in November 2019, the Company expects to begin operations at a new one-line beverage can facility in Rio Verde, Brazil.